 Remote working is only viable for those who have a designated space to work from home.
 For those who choose to work at home, it’s important that they can work without distraction in a designated space such as a home or garden office.
 This provides people with a designated space away from interruptions and distractions that could hinder their work.

 With remote working becoming a more permanent fixture, a home office is an ideal way to create a designated workspace.
 Some might have the option to transform a spare room into an office, but those who don’t have a room to spare may look at converting a shed or shipping container to create a personal office.

 Our Predictions For The Future

 Covid has created a historic shift in the way we work.
-We predict that with so many people choosing to work remotely, there will be more demand for dedicated home offices.
+We predict that with so many people choosing to change to remote, there will be more demand for dedicated home offices.
 Converted shipping containers are ideal for a home office.
 They are easy to install and often don’t need planning permission as they are classed as temporary structures.
 It can be customised with windows, doors, electrics, and fixtures – everything you need to have a perfect working office.